liu-qilong/obsidian-setup/README.md

 ## Setup

-Clone this repository, renamed the repository folder as `utils/`, and place it under your Obsidian vault.
+Clone this repository and place it under your Obsidian vault.
 Them you can create container pages _(topic, project, paper thread, etc.)_ and note pages _(note, paper, dairy, etc.)_ with templates under `utils/template`.
 Noted that these tempaltes works the best with Obsidian plugin [Templater](https://github.com/SilentVoid13/Templater).

 > A more detialed setup guild is coming soon...